-I am EquiisSavant, an EquiisAutisticSavant living in Florida with an intense restrictive interest in people with autism who ride horses, play music, create savant artwork, and who believe people with autism should be accorded professional licenses and equal opportunity.
+I am EquiisSavant, an Autistic Savant with an intense restrictive interest in people with Autism like me who ride horses, play music, create savant artwork, and who believe people with Autism should be given equal opportunity to achieve the American Dream.

-I began my journey no different than any other child with autism -- as the high functioning autism child featured below.
-The difference from the ABA autism interventions of today is, like Temple Grandin, I grew up during the age of Kanner and Asperger, during the era of "refrigerator mothers," and the innovative 1960s when special education, knowledge about autism, and autism interventions in the United States were still in their infancy.
+My mother told me not to be afraid to dream big dreams and that despite my Autism, I could reach those dreams and achieve anything I wanted to be.I began my journey no different than any other child with autism -- as the autistic child featured below.
+Different from the ABA autism interventions World of today, I grew up during the innovative 1960s when special education, knowledge about autism, and autism interventions in the United States were still in their infancy.

 My Mom initially taught me communication using pictures because I only had two words by age 2.9 months.

 June 15, 1957 - 14 months, mouthing objects, stimming.
 "Licking or mouthing objects is classified as a stim."
 Stimming, http://aspierations.blogspot.com/2010/08/justins-middle-school-orientation-part.html .

 I used to line up my Breyer plastic horses.
 E.g., "Rather than engage in imaginative play with the cars, [the Autistic child] prefers lining them up.
 The exception is when we have road mats for him to help him take his cars from place to place."
 Stimming,http://aspierations.blogspot.com/2010/08/justins-middle-school-orientation-part.html .

 Creating Horse and Pony Snow Tunnels: